 If you look carefully, you can get a second-hand medium format Hasselblad complete with a lens for even less.

-Finding a roll of film, on the other hand, is a hard these days.
+Finding a roll of film, on the other hand, is hard these days.
 Finding a film lab that still processes rolls of 35mm film is even more challenging.